matt9527-marist/MyObsidianNotes/Parallel Processing/002 C++ Introduction.md

 */
 ```
 Reference variables are initialized only once at the time of declaration.
-After this point, if we give a new assignment for *cRef*,
+After this point, if we give a new assignment for *cRef*, this will change the value of *cRef*, but not the value of *count*.